cardgate/woocommerce/README.md

 ## Preparation

 The usage of this module requires that you have obtained CardGate RESTful API credentials.
-Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your RESTful API username and password, or contact your accountmanager.
+Please visit [My CardGate](https://my.cardgate.com/) and retrieve your credentials, or contact your accountmanager.

 ## Installation